 Solar PV System means the same as that term is defined in the Contract.

-Solar PV System Startup means the date the Solar PV System is (1) capable of commercial deliveries of energy to the full extent of its designed capacity, (2) is accepted by the District, (3) has received Permission to Operate from the Utility, and (4) commences delivery of energy for sale or use.

 Subcontractor means, any person or firm who contracts with Provider or with any contractor of any tier operating under a contract with Provider to provide or furnish any supplies, materials, equipment, or services of any kind, whether design, construction, service, or otherwise, for the Solar PV System.

-Term: The Performance Guarantee Term is two years, commencing with the Solar PV System Startup date for the specific Site.
+Term: The Performance Guarantee Term is two years, commencing with the COD date for the specific Site.

 True-up Period means the two (2) year period of the Term commencing on the first day of the Term.